porrey/Razor-Tools/README.md

 # Razor-Tools
 The Razor Tools library is designed to wrap JavaScript and JQuery obejcts into C# methods.
 Objects can be easily added to Razor views with basic C# code.
-All objects are created and initialized using unobtrusive javascript techniques.
+All objects are created and initialized using unobtrusive javascript techniques and fluent API.

 ## Mvc.RazorTools.Base
 This librry provides the base class for all RazorTools objects.
 It provides the baic code for builing tags and ebmedding them in Razor views.